Aziridines: Structure

 The bond angles in aziridine are approximately 60°, considerably less than the normal hydrocarbon bond angle of 109.5°, which results in angle strain as in the comparable cyclopropane and ethylene oxide molecules.
 A banana bond model explains bonding in such compounds.
 Aziridine is less basic than acyclic aliphatic amines, with a pKa of 7.9 for the conjugate acid, due to increased s character of the nitrogen free electron pair.
 Angle strain in aziridine also increases the barrier to nitrogen inversion.
 This barrier height permits the isolation of separate invertomers, for example the cis and trans invertomers of N-chloro-2-methylaziridine.

 Synthesis

-Several routes have been developed for the syntheses of aziridines (aziridination).
+Several routes have been developed to synthesize aziridines (aziridination).

-Cyclization of haloamines and amino alcohols
+Besides the various classes listed below, the Johnson-Corey-Chaykovsky reaction also gives aziridines from an imine.

+Vicinal cyclization

+Haloamines, aminoalcohols and azidoalcohols

-An amine functional group displaces the adjacent halide in an intramolecular nucleophilic substitution reaction to generate an aziridine.
+The amine functional group in vicinal haloamines spontaneously displaces the adjacent halide to generate an aziridine.
+The reaction is an intramolecular nucleophilic substitution, similar to the base-induced cyclization of halohydrins to epoxides.

+With appropriate activating agents, vicinal cyclization is similarly possible with aminoalcohols, themselves efficiently produced from opening epoxides with amines.

 The parent aziridine is produced industrially from aminoethanol via two related routes.
 The Nippon Shokubai process requires an oxide catalyst and high temperatures to effect the dehydration.
 In the Wenker synthesis, the aminoethanol is converted to the sulfate ester, which undergoes base-induced sulfate elimination.

-Nitrene addition

-Nitrene addition to alkenes is a well-established method for the synthesis of aziridines.
-Photolysis or thermolysis of organic azides are good ways to generate nitrenes.
-Nitrenes can also be prepared in situ from iodosobenzene diacetate and sulfonamides, or the ethoxycarbonylnitrene from the N-sulfonyloxy precursor.

-From triazolines, epoxides, and oximes

-Thermolysis or photolysis of triazolines expels nitrogen, producing an aziridine.

-One method involves the ring-opening reaction of an epoxide with sodium azide, followed by reduction of the azide with triphenylphosphine accompanied by expulsion of nitrogen gas:

-Another method involves the ring-opening reaction of an epoxide with amines, followed by ring closing with the Mitsunobu reaction.